floneum/floneum-site/blog/en/kalosm_0_4.md

 - **Single-file model loading** that consolidates model weights, tokenizer, and chat template metadata into one GGUF file
 - **Improved whisper transcription** with word-level timestamps using dynamic time warping

-In the sections below, we’ll walk you through these improvements with code examples and practical insights.

 ---

 ## Simplified LLM API